web3validator/TheGraph-Indexer-Setup/README.md

 # TheGraph-Indexer-Setup
 ## A guide to installing from scratch, how to install an indexer on the main network

-Run the following commands to clone the StakeSquid's repository
+First of all run the following commands to clone the StakeSquid's repository